codeforkansascity/TrashTrackerRESTAPI/readme.md

 ![Example of text communication](./public/images/example_text_communication.jpg)

 After the conversation is complete, you can go to http://localhost:1337/ to see the reporting information.

+## Deployment
+This app is deployed on AWS Lambda.
+You can see report records JSON [here](https://fgn4r0is75.execute-api.us-east-2.amazonaws.com/production).

 ## Local Development